CUBRID/cubrid-manual/ko/sql/schema/table.rst

 .. code-block:: sql

-	CREATE TABLE a_tbl(
+	CREATE TABLE a_tbl (
-	id INT NOT NULL DEFAULT 0 PRIMARY KEY, phone VARCHAR(10));
+	  id INT NOT NULL DEFAULT 0 PRIMARY KEY, phone VARCHAR(10)
+	);
-	INSERT INTO a_tbl VALUES(1,'111-1111'), (2,'222-2222'), (3, '333-3333');
+	INSERT INTO a_tbl VALUES (1,'111-1111'), (2,'222-2222'), (3, '333-3333');

-	--creating a table without column definition
+	-- creating a table without column definition
 	CREATE TABLE new_tbl1 AS SELECT * FROM a_tbl;
 	SELECT * FROM new_tbl1;

 	   id  phone
 	===================================
 		1  '111-1111'
 		2  '222-2222'
 		3  '333-3333'

-	--all of column values are replicated from a_tbl CREATE TABLE new_tbl2
+	-- all of column values are replicated from a_tbl CREATE TABLE new_tbl2 (
-	(id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, phone VARCHAR) AS SELECT * FROM a_tbl;
+	  id INT NOT NULL AUTO_INCREMENT PRIMARY KEY, phone VARCHAR
+	) AS SELECT * FROM a_tbl;

 	SELECT * FROM new_tbl2;

 	   id  phone
 	===================================
 		1  '111-1111'
 		2  '222-2222'
 		3  '333-3333'

-	--some of column values are replicated from a_tbl and the rest is NULL CREATE TABLE new_tbl3
+	-- some of column values are replicated from a_tbl and the rest is NULL CREATE TABLE new_tbl3 (
+	  id INT,
+	  name VARCHAR
-	(id INT, name VARCHAR) AS SELECT id, phone FROM a_tbl;
+	) AS SELECT id, phone FROM a_tbl;

 	SELECT * FROM new_tbl3

 	  name                           id  phone